ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: METHODOLOGY

 We propose to learn the retargeting function $f: \mathbf{x}_h \longmapsto \mathbf{x}_r$ without any paired human and robot motion data.
-We adopt a similar strategy inspired by the recent success of contrastive learning methods (e.g., CLIP \cite{radford2021learning}).
-Contrastive learning is a training technique to learn valuable representations from unlabeled data by comparing and contrasting different instances.
-It involves training a neural network to maximize the agreement between positive pairs (similar instances) and minimize the agreement between negative pairs (dissimilar instances).
+Inspired by the recent success of contrastive learning methods (e.g., CLIP \cite{radford2021learning}), we propose to construct a shared latent space between two domains (here human and robot poses) in an unsupervised manner.
+Contrastive learning is a training technique that aims to learn from unlabeled data by comparing and contrasting different instances according to given similarity metrics.
+To do that, a neural network is optimized to maximize the agreement between positive pairs (similar instances) and minimize the agreement between negative pairs (dissimilar instances).

 Let us assume a large set of data that contains feasible human poses $\mathbf{x}_{h}$ and robot poses $\mathbf{x}_{r}$.
 Our method randomly selects triplets of projections from these data instances.
-Then we select an anchor $z_{o}$, a positive sample $z_{+}$, and a negative $z_{\_}$ sample based on a global rotation distance $D_{GR}$ in Equation \ref{eq:globaldisstancerotation}.
-The positive sample $z_{+}$ has a smaller rotation distance to the anchor $z_o$ than the negative instance $z_{\_}$.
+As shown in Figure \ref{fig:modeloverview}, $\mathbf{x}_{h}^{i}, \mathbf{x}_{h}^{j}$ and $\mathbf{x}_{r}^{k}$ are a triplet.
+Then, we first encode them to the shared latent space through $Q_{h}$ and $Q_{r}$, respectively.
+For the encoded triplet ($z^{i}, z^{j}, z^{k}$), $z^{i}$ is randomly selected as an anchor $z_{o}^{i}$, which serves as the reference.
+We compute the global rotation distance $S_{GR}$ detailed in Equation \ref{eq:globaldisstancerotation} to obtain the similarity between our anchor pose $z_{o}^{i}$ and the two other poses ($z^{j}, z^{k}$).
+The dissimilar $z^{j}$ is a negative sample $z_{-}^{j}$ while $z^{k}$ is a positive sample $z_{+}^{k}$.

-We adopt the Triplet Loss \cite{hoffer2018deep} that pulls similar samples close while simultaneously pushing dissimilar samples away in the latent space.
-This helps create a more discriminative and expressive representation space, where similar instances are clustered together and dissimilar instances are pushed apart.
+Then, we adopt the Triplet Loss \cite{hoffer2018deep} that pulls similar samples (anchor $z_{o}^{i}$ and positive $z_{+}^{k}$) close while simultaneously pushing dissimilar samples (anchor $z_{o}^{i}$ and negative $z_{-}^{j}$) away in the latent space.
+This allows a representation space where similar instances are clustered together and dissimilar instances are pushed apart.
 Equation \ref{eq:tripletloss} shows the Triplet Loss $\mathcal{L}_{triplet}$ used in our scenario, where $\alpha = 0.05$.